-How to configure multiple LDAP server hosts in Apache version 2.2.
+How to configure multiple LDAP server hosts in Apache versions 2.2 and greater.

 In Apache v2.0, you could define multiple LDAP servers within a single AuthLDAPURL directive, with the host names separated by spaces, like so: